Strings

 .Filter(x => x.Title.Exists());

-Like other filters, it can be negated using an exclamation point (!).
+Like other filters, you can negate it using an exclamation point (!).
 For example, use the following code to find blog posts that lack a title.

 var searchQuery = client.Search<BlogPost>()